fynv/Three.V8/docs/Object3D.md

 `.name`: String

-Readable and writtable.
+Readable and writable.
 Default is an empty string.

 ## parent